-- Students are required to take at least four credits from the Career Development Courses provided by IIDP or other equivalent courses specified by their department to fulfill the requirements of the doctoral degree. - Those credits must be taken in such a way that students can acquire four Graduate Attributes (GAs) specified for each program.
-(Some courses are assigned only one GA, while some are assigned both.) - Students must fulfill both of the GAs by acquiring four or more credits from Career Development Courses.
-For example, by taking a course that is assigned both GA0D and GA1D, the GA requirement will be fulfilled. - For details about completion requirements, carefully read the study guide for your major. - Each department offers Recurrent Program courses for students with work experience.
+- Students must attain at least four credits from the Entrepreneurship Courses provided by CEE or equivalent courses specified by their department to fulfill the requirements of their doctoral degree. - Each course is assigned one of the two, both, or neither of the GAs below (GA0D, GA1D). - Students must fulfill both of the GAs by acquiring four or more credits from these courses.
+For example, by taking a course that is assigned both GAOD and GA1D, the GA requirement will be fulfilled.
+On the other hand, by taking a course that is assigned neither of the two GAs, students will be awarded credit(s) but the GA requirement will not be fulfilled. - For details about completion requirements, carefully read the study guide for your major. - Each department offers Recurrent Program courses for students with work experience.
 If you are interested in taking these courses, please consult with your academic supervisor.